ed22699/Obsidian/Uni Modules/Design Verification/Verification Tools.md

 ## Verification Languages
 ![[verification languages]]

-car breaks and medical equipment
+car breaks and medical equipment are instances where speed is important